VCCT-PROG6221-2023-Grp1/ST10188402-PROG6221-POE/README.md

 -Upon launching the application the user will be prompted with the menu with the following 8 options:

   -1.
 Show Recipe
-      - This will ask the user to enter the name of the recipe and then print the recipe details
+      \n- This will ask the user to enter the name of the recipe and then print the recipe details

   -2.
 Scale Recipe
-      - This will ask for the user to enter the name of the recipe they wish to scale
+      \n- This will ask for the user to enter the name of the recipe they wish to scale
-      - This will then show a new menu that allows the user to either halve, double or triple the quantity of ingredients and total calories of the recipe and when a choice is made it will return
+      \n- This will then show a new menu that allows the user to either halve, double or triple the quantity of ingredients and total calories of the recipe and when a choice is made it will return
         to previous menu

   -3.
 Reset Recipe Values
-      - This will ask for the user to enter the name of the recipe they want to reset
+      \n- This will ask for the user to enter the name of the recipe they want to reset
-      - This will then resets the quantities and calories of ingredients as well as the total calories back to what they were set to originally
+      \n- This will then resets the quantities and calories of ingredients as well as the total calories back to what they were set to originally

   -4.
 Clear Recipe
-      - This will ask for the user to enter the name of the recipe they wish to delete
+      \n- This will ask for the user to enter the name of the recipe they wish to delete
-      - Then it asks the user if they are sure to clear recipe data and if user enters yes option all recipe data is cleared and the application will then remove the recipe
+      \n- Then it asks the user if they are sure to clear recipe data and if user enters yes option all recipe data is cleared and the application will then remove the recipe

   -5.
 Create Recipe
-      - This will create a recipe by asking for the name, amount of ingredients, ingredient name, measurement unit, quantity of that measurement of the ingredient, food group and calories of the ingredient and the steps and their description
+      \n- This will create a recipe by asking for the name, amount of ingredients, ingredient name, measurement unit, quantity of that measurement of the ingredient, food group and calories of the ingredient and the steps and their description
-      -this information is then saved in memory
+      \n-this information is then saved in memory

   -6.
 Show All Recipes
-      -Shows all created recipes in alphabetical order
+      \n-Shows all created recipes in alphabetical order

   -7.
 What are food groups
-      - Provides a link to learn about food groups
+      \n- Provides a link to learn about food groups

   -8.
 Exit
-      - exits application
+      \n- exits application

 ## What is Different